 Most homes have wireless internet, these days.
 If you live in NYC, or any city, you’ll have literally 20 or so individual wireless networks in range of your computer.
 In Boulder, on the University Hill where I live, there’s “only” five or six at any given time.

-If you’d like to save electricity—which is energy, which is a precious resource at the root of many of our wars on each other and on nature—and if you’d like to protect your health, which to some minute degree is probably effected by electro magnetic waves, you can put your wireless router etc on a power strip.
+If you’d like to save electricity—which is energy, which is a precious resource at the root of many of our wars on each other and on nature—and if you’d like to protect your health, which to some minute degree is probably effected by electro magnetic waves, you can put your wireless router etc. on a power strip.
 Many of you already have.
-Then when leaving your computer, going for a walk, or most importatly going to bed for a good eight hour stretch, you just turn it off with the flick of a single switch.
+Then when leaving your computer, going for a walk, or most importantly going to bed for a good eight hour stretch, you just turn it off with the flick of a single switch.
 You’re also doing your neighborhood a small favor, by reducing the overall electronic pollution.

-Then, when you want to get online again, all you have to do is switch it one.
+Then, when you want to get online again, all you have to do is switch it on.
 The lights will flash, and by the time you’re sitting at your computer your wireless network will be active again, full speed.

 As to health concerns, wireless appears to be much less a threat that cell phones, which are continuously transmitting full strength (don’t sleep within say six feet by yours if it’s on, I remember Paige told me—I turn mine off every night, in any case) and microwaves.
 I found this helpful article online by Paige Jacques, and hopefully soon we’ll get our article live on this site again.